Why You Should Stop Building Inclusive Leaders (and what you should do instead)

 Leaders that serve these three needs can better motivate their teams, create a safe space to speak up, and ensure everyone’s voice is amplified.
 The result?
 Stronger business results, including higher motivation, retention, and performance.

+An inclusive culture happens one small habit at a time.
 How can we practice Tiny BAM Habits to create psychological safety and innovation, for everyone?
-Here are three habits that leaders can practice every day:
+Here’s one idea:

 Small changes.
 Big difference.

 Transformational leaders are inclusive.
-By practicing Tiny BAM Habits every day and recognizing the uniqueness of each team member, these leaders create the right conditions for innovation.
-One small action at a time, consistently delivered to your team, is the recipe for better leadership.
+By practicing Tiny BAM Habits every day and recognizing and leveraging the uniqueness of each team member, transformational leaders create the right conditions for innovation.

 Let’s Make Inclusion Stick!